athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Wizard.md

 ## Archwizard's SpellcraftLevel 19

 You command the most potent arcane magic and can cast a spell of truly incredible power.
 You gain a single 10th-rank spell slot and can prepare a spell in that slot using wizard spellcasting.
-Unlike with other spell slots, you can’t use 10th-rank slots with abilities that give you more spell slots or that let you cast spells without expending spell slots.
-You don’t gain more 10th-rank spells as you level up, though you can take the [[Feats/Archwizard's Might|Archwizard's Might]] feat to gain a second slot.
+Unlike with other spell slots, you can't use 10th-rank slots with abilities that give you more spell slots or that let you cast spells without expending spell slots.
+You don't gain more 10th-rank spells as you level up, though you can take the [[Feats/Archwizard's Might|Archwizard's Might]] feat to gain a second slot.

 ## Legendary SpellcasterLevel 19